kunyora/kunyora-website/docs/router_component.md

 title: Router Component
 ---

 The Router component is one which helps in initializing a request handshake between 2 pages or screens.
-It is a low level api built using the common `render props` reactJs pattern.
+It is a low level api built using the common `render prop` reactJs pattern.
 This low level component does not work on mobile i.e `react-native` or any other Javascript based mobile native library except hybrid based i.e `Cordova`.
 This component is quite useful when you are building a web app that requires a `screen` to download some contents before pushing the user to the next route.
 The `Router`component is conceptually used in this scenario to instantiate the download before the Push.

 Also, the push can be implemented irrespective of the routing library being used. with the `Router` component, one could specify that screens should download both the `Component` and fetch the `queries` which would be displayed on the next screen before actually performing the route.
 Therefore, in this tutorial, we would be building a very small application which would show the `Router` component in action.
-Let's swing into action to se how this is done.
+Let's swing into action to see how this is done.

 * [`Building a simple page navigator`](router_component.md#building-a-simple-page-navigator)
 * [`Setting up the routes`](router_component.md#setting-up-the-routes)